Skills and Development Levy: is a levy collected by TRA under the Vocational Education Training Act and Income Tax Act.

 The employee includes permanent employees, part time employees, secondary employees, casual laborers etc.

-- To calculate the actual amount and pay the amount to Commissioners account to the respective Tax Region in which such employer is registered.
+- To calculate the amount of the levy and pay the amount to Commissioners account to the respective Tax Region in which such employer is registered.

 - To prepare a monthly return and submit to the TRA office on or before the 7th day of the month following the month of payroll.

-Note: Charitable organization means resident entity of a public character registered as such and performs its functions solely for
+Charitable: organization means a resident entity of a public character registered as such and performs is functions solely for:

-I. The relief of poverty or distress of public
+(a) the relief of poverty or distress of public;

-The Commissioner General is ,upon due diligence making ,satisfied that the business conducted by such entity is for public good.
+(b) provision of education or public health; and the Commissioner General is, upon due diligence making, satisfied that the business conducted by such entity is for public good.”